-- 1 Clean the exterior of all housings, the measuring probe and all further components including the purge air unit (when fitted)) with damp cleaning cloths.
-A mild cleaning agent can be used. - 2 Check the desiccant cartridges and replace, if required, see "Checking and replacing the desiccant cartridges", page 50). - 3 Protect the openings of the SR-unit and the reflector unit from atmospheric influences (preferably with the transport safety devices, according to see "Transport safety devices", page 29. - 4 Pack the GM32 for storage or transport (preferably in the original packing). - 5 Store the GM32 in a dry, clean room.
+- 1 Clean the outside of all housings and all other components including the purge air unit with damp cleaning cloths.
+A mild cleaning agent can be used. - 2 Check the desiccant cartridges and replace, if required, see "Checking and replacing the desiccant cartridges", page 50). - 3 Protect the openings of the SR-unit and the reflector unit from atmospheric influences (preferably with the transport safety devices, see "Transport safety devices", page 29). - 4 Pack the GM32 for storage or transport (preferably in the original packing). - 5 Store the GM32 in a dry, clean room.